Petr-Martynenko/flair-examp/README.md

 I try to calculate the differential yield in energy and polar angle in order to obtain the yield

-I would like to get the number of neutrons which are generated in the detector after irradiation by proton ions I use USRBDX card to score the energy spectrum of α and Li, but unfortunately I get nothing
+I use USRBDX card to score the energy spectrum of α and Li, but unfortunately I get nothing